lbhaskar4/test/.gitlab/issue_templates/Patch-Security-Release-QA-task.md

 ## Automated QA

-For Quality Engineers, for every release versions run Gitlab QA on staging and post the results
+For Quality Engineers, for every release versions run Gitlab QA on staging and post the results.

-Please post the results of the [gitlab-qa](https://gitlab.com/gitlab-org/gitlab-qa) automated QA test below
+Please post the results of the [gitlab-qa](https://gitlab.com/gitlab-org/gitlab-qa) automated QA tests below.

-The credentials are in 1password, look for `GitLab QA`
+The credentials are in 1Password, look for `GitLab QA`.

-### Automated QA Result Current version
+### Automated QA Result Current version RELEASE_VERSION

 Run